A Pharmacist’s Oath: ‘The Relief of Suffering’

 Interestingly, few of the experts said they would assess patients for opioid use disorder or overdose risk.

 The bottom line is that there’s little consensus about the right treatment path for patients on long-term opioids.
-The researchers said medical guidelines that address these issues “may be difficult to utilize,” leaving doctors on their own to make decisions about professional liability, changing opioid regulations, and patient preferences.
+The researchers said medical guidelines that might address these issues “may be difficult to utilize,” leaving doctors on their own to make decisions about professional liability, changing opioid regulations, patient preferences and treatment.

 “In the meantime, individual care decisions that involve weighing relative harms should draw on longstanding norms of ethical medical care that call for informed consent and patient-provider conversations grounded in mutual respect,” the authors write.